 Badges All staff should wear a name badge stating name and job title /role.
 A maximum of two professional badges may be worn.
 Identity badges Staff must wear the Trust photographic identify badge at all times whilst on duty or acting in an official capacity representing the Trust Lanyards must not be worn by any clinical staff Lanyards or badges making political statements are not permitted.
-Bags Any staff who carry personal and work items in a bag must not wear these bags when carrying out direct contact with patients.
-Bare below the Bare below the elbow applies to all staff present in clinical elbow areas, whether providing direct patient care or not.
-Any sleeve must be able to be rolled or pulled back and kept securely in place during hand-washing and direct patient care activity.
-Facial hair/ false THERE ARE NO EXCEPTIONS TO THIS RULE.
-Facial hair must be well groomed; short and neatly trimmed or eyelashes/ secured when patient contact is involved. eyelash False eye lashes or eyelash extensions are not permitted for extensions clinical staff.
+Bags Any staff who carry personal and work items in a bag must not wear these bags when carrying out direct patient care activity with patients.
+Bare below the elbow Bare below the elbow applies to staff present in clinical areas.
+There may be exceptions to this rule.
+See religious and cultural guidance in Appendix A. Any sleeve must be able to be rolled or pulled back and kept securely in place during hand-washing and direct patient care activity.
+Facial hair/ false eyelashes/ eyelash extensions Facial hair must be well groomed; short and neatly trimmed or secured when direct patient activity is involved.
+False eye lashes or eyelash extensions are not permitted for clinical staff.
 This also applies to catering and non-catering staff who handle, prepare or serve food and drink in accordance with Food Safety policy COP 4 Footwear/ Shoes Safety footwear, where provided, must be worn at all times.
 Where safety footwear is not provided, staff must wear footwear appropriate to the environment in which they are working and the job they perform.
 Local considerations will include things like anti-static, anti-slip and closed toe footwear.
 Clogs are only permitted for use by staff in theatre and interventional departments such as invasive cardiology, endoscopy and interventional radiology.
 All footwear worn within clinical areas must be soft soled and quiet.
 Flip flops, thong style/open toe sandals, canvas style pumps, very high heels (heel height >3 inches or 7cm) and beach shoes are not considered to be suitable footwear and are not permitted for ANY staff group.
 Trainers are not permitted unless this has been authorised by the responsible Divisional Management Team for specific specialist roles or activities If worn they must be black, wipe able, smart, clean and logo free.